tonivade/purefun/README.md

 Initially the module only holds a few basic interfaces and it has grown to become an entire functional programming library (well, a humble one).

+Working in this library helps me to learn and understand some important concepts of functional programming.

-Also, I have to say that this library is largely inspired in vavr library (thanks to the author) and also in scala standard library.
+Finally, I have to say thanks to vavr library author, this library is largely inspired in his work, and also to Scala standard library authors.
+Their awesome work help me a lot.

 ## Data types